 The film tells the story of a group of friends (all school teachers) who decide to “push the limits” of alcohol consumption.
-Their experiment is based on the contention of the Norwegian psychiatrist and psycotherapist Finn Skårderud “that when humans are born they have a blood alcohol level 0.05 per cent too low”.
+Their experiment is based on the contention of the Norwegian psychiatrist and psychotherapist Finn Skårderud “that when humans are born they have a blood alcohol level 0.05 per cent too low”.

 So they start “day drinking” to improve their confidence and their performance.
-Initially, their levels of consumption are hardly noticeable to the students and fellow staff members, but eventually they become evident.
+Initially, their levels of consumption are hardly noticeable to the students and fellow staff members, but eventually, they become evident.
 Their consumption also starts to impact their daily lives.

-Their over consumption also begins to expose problems in their personal lives.
+Their overconsumption also begins to expose problems in their personal lives.
 And so it’s not only about alcohol, it’s also about a group of men in their 40s/50s needing to confront their own “personal demons”.

 It’s a roller-coaster of emotions, as the actors confront with extreme honesty many of the issues so many of us face in this life period, whether it’s alcohol or relationship difficulties.

 I enjoyed the film very much.
-It was interesting to hear how the reaction of the audience in the cinema changed, as they laughed in the film’s earlier moments, and then were much quieter in the deeper, darker moments.
+It was interesting to hear how the reaction of the audience in the cinema changed, as they laughed in the film’s earlier moments, and they were much quieter in the deeper, darker moments.